Yanaon: 1871 Decree

 According to a decree dated 1 February 1871, one person can be sent as a député to the Chambre des députés.

 1872 Decree

-Another pivotal incident in local administration was decree of 1872.
+Another pivotal incident in local administration was a decree of 1872.
 It was dated 13 June 1872 and was issued during Third Republic.
-According to that decree Conseil locaux (Local councils) were created at each colony.
-The elected member was called as Conseiller local (Local councillor).
-Conseil local de Yanaon had a strength of four local councillors.
-The term of office was 6 years with one half of membership renewed every three years.
+According to that decree, Conseil locaux (Local councils) were created at each colony.
+The elected member was called a Conseiller local (Local councilor).
+Conseil local de Yanaon had a strength of four local councilors.
+The term of office was 6 years with one-half of membership renewed every three years.

 1878 Decree

 According to a decree dated 24 February 1878, one person can be sent as a sénateur to the Sénat (French Senate).
-Senator will be elected by Conseil colonial (Colonial Council) and Conseil local (Local council).
-First election were held on 26 March 1876.
+A senator will be elected by the Conseil colonial (Colonial Council) and Conseil local (Local council).
+The first elections were held on 26 March 1876.

 1946 Decree

 By the decree of 1946, French India (Inde française) became Overseas territory (Territoire d'outre-mer) of France.
 Then a Représentative de l'Inde française (Representative Assembly of French India) was created for each colony.
 Yanaon was provided with two assembly representatives (Equivalent to Member of the Legislative Assembly).